-Options: The tool allows for accrual tracking and vacation and time off requests within the system.
+Options: The tool allows for accrual tracking, vacation and time off requests within the system.
 Employees can track time dedicated to specific projects.
 Tsheets records the location where work is performed and sends overtime alerts to team leaders.
-Time clocking can be done offline too by managers – and synced later.
-Scheduling and shift assigning are also available.
+Time clocking can be done offline too by managers — and synced later.
+Scheduling and shift assigning is also available.

-Integrations: Tsheets offers calendar support and integrations with QuickBooks, Square, Square Payroll, Gusto, ZoomShift, Flint, Results, Activehours and Cougar Mountain.
+Integrations: Tsheets offers calendar support and integrations with QuickBooks, Square, Square Payroll, Gusto, ZoomShift, Flint, Results, Earnin and Cougar Mountain.
 It’s not compatible with traditional clocks.

 Support: Support is available via chat, email, phone and FAQ section.

 Cost: $20/month base fee + $5/month per employee, 14 days free trial.